Updated on April 26, 2020.

 Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 Medical marijuana has been legal in Pennsylvania since 2016, and is decriminalized in certain cities.
 Those include Philadelphia, Pittsburgh, and Harrisburg.

-- Under current Pennsylvania State law, an individual who is arrested for possession of up to an ounce of marijuana can be sentenced to a maximum of thirty days in jail and fined up to $500.
-Additionally, simple possession of marijuana arrests account for nearly 80% of all marijuana-related arrests in the state of Pennsylvania.
+- Recreational cannabis is not legal in Pennsylvania.
+An individual who is arrested for possession of up to an ounce of marijuana can be sentenced to a maximum of 30 days in jail and fined up to $500.

 - There are several qualifying conditions for which patients in Pennsylvania can obtain medical cannabis.
-These include Crohn’s disease, autism, glaucoma, sickle cell anemia, spasticity, chronic, severe pain, epilepsy, Parkinson’s disease, cancer, HIV/AIDS and many others.
+These include Crohn’s disease; autism; glaucoma; sickle cell anemia; spasticity; chronic, severe pain; epilepsy; Parkinson’s disease; cancer; and HIV/AIDS.

-- In order to be able to recommend cannabis to their patients, physicians need to complete a four-hour course.
-They must sign a certificate stating that the patient not only has a qualifying condition but also that the doctor believes that patient will be able to benefit from medical cannabis use.
+- In order to recommend cannabis to a patient, a physician needs to complete a four-hour course and register with the state health department.
+He or she must sign a certificate stating that the patient not only has a qualifying condition, but also that the doctor believes that patient will be able to benefit from medical cannabis use.

-- There are several forms of cannabis that patients can use, including oils, pills, creams, ointments, liquids, gels and more.
-Vaporization is allowed, but not smoking of the plant.
+- There are six forms of cannabis that patients can use: oils; pills; topicals such as creams, ointments, and gels; tinctures; liquids; and forms appropriate for vaporization or nebulization.
+Smoking of the plant is not allowed.
 While dispensaries are not allowed to sell edible forms of weed, the law allows patients to mix medicinal cannabis into drinks or food in order to help them ingest it.

 - If you are a patient in another state, you are not allowed to access medical weed in Pennsylvania.